 Didn't receive the email?
 First thing — check your spam or junk folder.
 I know that sounds obvious, but eGift card emails from automated systems have a habit of getting caught by spam filters, especially in Gmail or Outlook.
 If you ordered it yourself and it's still not showing up after an hour or two, check that the email address you provided at checkout was entered correctly.
 One transposed letter and it's gone into the void.

 The balance check link in the email isn't working.
 This one tripped me up.
-Some links in these emails do have expiry considerations or can break if the email client mangles the URL.
-Could be wrong, but I think certain email apps (especially some mobile ones) sometimes wrap the link in a tracking redirect that breaks it.
-If the link fails, just skip it entirely and go straight to myperfectgift.ca — you don't need the link to check your balance, you just need the card number and CVV.
+Some links in these emails can break if the email client mangles the URL — certain mobile apps sometimes wrap links in tracking redirects that stop working.
+If the link fails, just skip it entirely and go straight to myperfectgift.ca.
+You don't need the link to check your balance; you just need the card number and CVV.

 The code shows as already used, but you haven't spent it.
 This is the one that makes your stomach drop.
-In my experience, this can happen if the card was activated during the purchase process and then an error occurred, or — and this is rare but it happens — there's been fraudulent use.
-If you're certain you haven't used the card and the balance shows zero or the code shows as redeemed, contact PerfectGift support directly.
+In my experience, this can happen if the card was activated during the purchase process and then an error occurred — or, rarely, there's been fraudulent use.
+If you're certain you haven't used the card and the balance shows zero, contact PerfectGift support directly.
 Don't wait on this one.

 The card was declined even though you have balance remaining.
 A couple of things can cause this.
-First, some online merchants put a pre-authorization hold on your card that temporarily reduces the available balance.
-Second, if you're trying to use the card for an amount that exceeds the balance without telling the cashier to split the payment, it'll decline.
-You'll need to let them know the exact remaining amount and ask them to run it as a partial payment — most retailers across Canada will accommodate this if you ask.
+Some online merchants put a pre-authorization hold on your card that temporarily reduces the available balance.
+Also, if you're trying to use the card for an amount that exceeds the balance without telling the cashier to split the payment, it'll decline.
+Let them know the exact remaining amount and ask them to run it as a partial payment — most retailers across Canada will accommodate this if you ask.

 If the eGift Card Was a Gift to Someone Else